 Subdivision (b) makes clear that the lease may condition the landlord's consent in any manner.
-Standards and conditions for the landlord's consent may include, for example, a provision that, if the lessee receives consideration for the transfer in excess of the rent under the lease, the landlord may recover some or all of the consideration.
+Standards and conditions for the landlord's consent may include, for example, a provision that, if the lessee receives consideration for the transfer in excess of the rent under the lease, the landlord may recover some or all of the consideration as a condition for consent.
 Cf. Section 1995.260 (transfer restriction subject to standards and conditions).